23 Jun Have severe PMS or PMDD? Chromium could help

 By contrast, in cycles when the women were taking placebos, they experienced little to no improvement in symptoms.

 A bonus benefit for chromium

-As the researchers discovered, chromium provided relief on its own, but also improved the performance of anti-depressants, resulting in more of an improvement than either the chromium or anti-depressants alone even in women who’d had difficulty finding relief in the past.
+The study authors found that chromium provided relief when used by itself.
+But, their research also uncovered that this mineral increases the effectiveness of antidepressants, resulting in more of mood improvement than using either chromium or antidepressants alone.
+This held true even in women who’d had difficulty finding relief in the past.

-If you want to try it for yourself, opt for chromium picolinate, which is a more readily absorbable form of chromium.
-You can find it in health food stores and online at vitamin retailers.
+Additional research needs to be done to confirm this study’s findings.
+However, if you want to try it for yourself, opt for chromium picolinate, which is a more readily absorbable form of chromium.

 Never miss a single Hormonology tip:

 Click here to subscribe to the free Hormonology newsletter today!

 (1) Kimberly A. Brownley, et al., “Chromium supplementation for menstrual cycle-related mood symptoms”, Journal of Dietary Supplements, 10 (2013): 345-356

 - Menstrual cycle tracking is an important tool for teen sadness - February 23, 2023

 - When does estrogen boost your beauty? - November 24, 2022